uriatecardenasmeyksmith-blip/uriatecardenasmeyksmith-blip/README.md

 ---

 ## 💡 Professional Goal
-To contribute to a company by developing **high-quality software solutions**, improving processes, and adding value through technology.
+To develop **high-quality software solutions** and contribute to business growth through technology.

 ---